zhblue/RetroFuns/qbcom/README.md

 on the other computer , run  [COM1 file sender](send2.bas) to send the intersvr.exe.

-after that ,you can run intersvr.exe on A, and run interlnk.exe on the B
+after that ,you can run intersvr.exe on A, and run interlnk.exe on the B, and copy all the rest files you need.